logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     # Get the log directory
     logdir = tensorboard.logdir()

+    # Get the interactive debugger endpoint of the TensorBoard
+    debugger_endpoint = tensorboard.interactive_debugger()

-    # Get the debugger endpoint of the TensorBoard
+    # Get the non-interactive debugger endpoint of the TensorBoard
-    debugger_endpoint = tensorboard.debugger()
+    debugger_endpoint = tensorboard.non_interactive_debugger()

     # Launching your training and visualizing everything in the same TensorBoard
     from hops import tensorboard